-While the Maasai Mara National Reserve is famous worldwide, the community lands that surround it are less well known, despite their greater overall biodiversity.
-Over the last decade, land use change and an increasing human population has seen growing pressure being put on this savanna ecosystem.
-While some areas have seen increased degradation, the creation of several community-owned wildlife conservancies has allowed for regeneration of grass, easing of pressure on water sources and the slow return of Acacia woodland.
-In sharp contrast to the National Reserve, conservancies provide a predictable monthly income to the communities that own them, as well as improved grass for their cattle on a rotational grazing basis, allowing them to derive direct benefits from conservation and improved land management.
+While the Maasai Mara National Reserve is famous world-wide, the communities that surround it are less well-known despite their greater overall biodiversity.
+The constant negotiation of the relationship between ecological factors and communities offers an excellent context for educational programs: over the last decade, changes in land use and an increasing human population have seen to growing pressure on this savanna ecosystem.
+While some areas have seen increased degradation, the creation of several community-owned wildlife conservancies has allowed for the regeneration of grass, the easing of pressure on water sources, and the slow return of Acacia woodland.
+In sharp contrast to the National Reserve, conservancies provide a predictable monthly income to the communities that own them, as well as improved grass for their cattle for rotational grazing.
+This, in turn, allows them to derive direct benefits from conservation and improved land-management.

-This module is based in Mara Naboisho Conservancy, a 50,000-acre area set up in 2010 by over 500 landowners on the northern border of Maasai Mara National Reserve.
-Naboisho’s open plains, Acacia-Commiphora woodland, rocky outcrops and varied riverine vegetation provide habitat for around 400 bird species and over 60 mammal species.
-This area plays host to some of the highest wildlife densities in Africa and with its rotational cattle grazing plan for the surrounding Maasai community, it is an ideal location to study human influence on a savanna ecosystem, ecology in general and challenges to conservation in East Africa.
+This program will be based in Mara Naboisho Conservancy, a 50,000-acre area set up in 2010 by over 500 landowners on the Northern border of the Maasai Mara National Reserve.
+Naboisho’s open plains, Acacia-Commiphora woodland, rocky outcrops, and varied riverine vegetation provide habitats for around 400 species of birds and over 60 mammal species.
+This area plays host to some of the highest wildlife densities in Africa and with its rotational cattle grazing plan for the surrounding Maasai community, it is an ideal location to study human influence on a savanna ecosystem, ecology in general, and challenges to conservation in East Africa.

 Stewart is a Professor of Biodiversity Conservation and has led the Spatial Ecology and Land Use Unit in Biological & Medical Sciences at Oxford Brookes for over 20 years.
 He has a particular interest in how threatened species use landscapes in response to policy and management initiatives.